 The file metadata includes the application name, application version, application Research Resource Identifier (RRID), and institution RRID.
 The institution RRID specifies the company, organization, or institution that produced the software which generated the neuromorphological file.

 - Use this standard if you want:

-- Provides a common data format for creating accurate and quantifiable digital reconstruction models derived from microscopic anatomies
+- Provide a common data format for creating accurate and quantifiable digital reconstruction models derived from microscopic anatomies

-- Abides by Findable, Accessible, Interoperable, and Reusable (FAIR) data standards by incorporating subject metadata and unique identifiers for anatomical terminology via the SciCrunch Interlex Terminology Portal
+- Abide by Findable, Accessible, Interoperable, and Reusable (FAIR) data standards by incorporating subject metadata and unique identifiers for anatomical terminology via the SciCrunch Interlex Terminology Portal

 - Detailed morphometric analyses of neurons, vessels, cell bodies, spines, synapses, puncta, and more